All Episodes

 And this is just the beginning of this.

-You know, I'm mark my words, the journalists involved in this are all going to get subpoenaed up there.
+The journalists involved in this are all going to get subpoenaed up there.

-LA Times today.
+L.A.
+Times today.

 Bush health plan called smart politics.

-Critics see it as a gimmick when President Bush's critics would charge that the administration's health care policy, emphasized tax-advantaged health savings accounts, was tilted in favor of the rich.
+When President Bush's critics would charge that the administration's health care policy, emphasized tax-advantaged health savings accounts, was tilted in favor of the rich, supporters had an easy answer.

 They would point to a costly White House proposal to provide poor families with tax credits toward the purchase of medical insurance.